DiltheyLab/GENTRAIN/documentation/docs/developers/genomic_operations.md

 In order to calculate genetic distances between viral and bacterial genome we analyse genetic sequences against their reference genome.
 This way we manage to persist a minified data structure without significant information loss.
-Since viral sequences are generally available in their entirety and bacterial sequences are usually sequenced in assemblies, different analysis techniques are applied.
+Since viral sequences are generally available in their entirety and bacterial sequences are usually processed into assemblies, different analysis techniques are applied.

 ### Viral Sequence Analysis